feralonsomaccari/2048-hexagon/README.md

 # Hexagonal 2048

-This is a [2048](https://play2048.co/) clone game on a Hexagonal grid.
+This is a [2048](https://play2048.co/) clone game on a Hexagonal grid made with Typescript and React.

-Game URL hosted in Surge: https://yummy-number.surge.sh/

 ## Description
-No external libraries have been used to make this game.
-For CSS I decided to go with CSS Modules for its simplicity since it doesn't require any set up.
-Although, I would have liked to have set it up to support BEM convention.

 Features:
 - Different game sizes (up to 6) you can choose the levels by pressing the button "New Game"